limFakson/Movie_Player/README.md

 * Click on a movie card to view the movie's picture and content on a separate page.

 ##Getting Started
-##Prerequisites
+Prerequisites

   Web browser
   Check the through the link: [click here](https://moviebox-player.netlify.app/).

-##Usage
+Usage

  Open the MovieBox website in your web browser.
  Browse the collection of movie cards.
  Click on a movie card to view its picture and content on a separate page.

-##Contributing

  ## :memo:Contributions to MovieBox are welcome!
 If you'd like to contribute, please follow these steps:
  * Go through the repository completely!